Benjamin's student, Conor performing Have You Met Miss Jones at his 2022 spring recital, Michiko Studios, NYC

 60 min lesson - $60.00

 If a lesson needs to be rescheduled in advance of your scheduled time, please contact me directly at your earliest convenience to ensure ease in scheduling and availability.
 If however, you need to cancel a lesson, please do so with at least 24 hours notice.
 If a lesson is cancelled with less than 24 hours notice, (barring any last minute illnesses or emergencies), please note that a rescheduling fee of $15 will be added to your following payment.
-Furthermore, if absence is not communicated and I arrive to an empty home or Virtual Meeting, that lesson is expected to still be payed for in full.
+Furthermore, if absence is not communicated and I arrive to an empty Virtual Meeting, that lesson is expected to still be payed for in full.
 As teacher, I will hold myself accountable to the same standards of courtesy.
 In the event of sickness from either party, lessons can still be taught remotely (via Skype, Zoom or FaceTime) if desired.
-Payments are due at the beginning of each month for the month ahead.
-If you know in advance you will be away one week, that lesson will be subtracted from your monthly total.
-Methods of payment accepted include: Venmo, PayPal or Zelle.
+Payments are due at the end of each month of lessons via PayPal, Venmo or Zelle.

-Please contact Benjamin at email@example.com to set up your FREE 45 minute trial/consultation lesson!
+Please contact me at firstname.lastname@example.org to set up your FREE 45 minute trial/consultation lesson!